 Very Short Question With Answer (1 Mark Each)

 Ans.
-Kaba was the cube like structure which was situated in Mecca.
+Kaba was the cube-like structure that was situated in Mecca.
 Idols were placed in it.
 Tribes outside Mecca also considered Mecca as a holy place.
 That is why they were making annual pilgrimages to the shrine, i.e., Hajj.

 Q.2.
 Why was the city of Mecca important?